 Millwood is currently a Graduate Teaching Assistant in Music at the University of Glasgow.
 In the 2016–2017 session, he taught on the Aesthetics and Philosophy of Music course, devising and delivering a lecture, leading a seminar and small‑group sessions, and marking coursework.
-Information about the courses on which Millwood will be teaching in the 2017–2018 session will be published here in due course.
+In the 2017–2018 session, he will be teaching on the Opera course.

 UPDATE (August 2015)

 Due to my research commitments, I am unlikely to be able to take on new pupils, except for occasional or one‑off lessons.
 If you would like to be added to my waiting‑list, please contact me.

 I can also offer more general musical coaching, including for ensembles.

 I teach from my home, in Brentwood town centre (a short walk from the High Street or from Brentwood railway station).

 Teaching is not about telling the pupil what to do: it should involve attuning him/her to perceive his/her own strengths and weaknesses, and to appreciate the demands of the music.
 In practice, this means that the teacher must resist the temptation to simply point out errors and immediately cite the "correct" solution; instead, the teacher must draw to the pupil's attention the erroneous matter at hand and guide him/her (with a few carefully chosen words and gestures) towards understanding for himself/herself what he/she needs to do, and why.
 It is my belief that a pupil learns far more by spending two minutes scrutinising an issue that the teacher has brought to his/her attention, than by being told in two seconds, "X was wrong; it should be Y".